 I wrote!
 Reader NotesGo to section

-Almendra consisted of Spinetta on guitar and first vocals, Edelmiro Molinari on first guitar, Emilio del Guercio on bass and choirs, andRodolfo García on drums.
-Between April and September 1969, they recorded their first album of the same name at TNT studios.
-The theme “Figuration” includes Pappo, in choirs, and in the theme “Laura va” Rodolfo Alchourron, conducting an orchestra, and Rodolfo Mederos, in bandoneon.
+Almendra was composed of Spinetta on guitar and first vocals, Edelmiro Molinari on first guitar, Emilio del Guercio on bass and choirs, and Rodolfo García on drums.
+Between April and September 1969, they recorded their first album of the same name at the TNT studios.
+In the theme “Figuration” participates Pappo, in choirs, and on the theme “Laura va” participate Rodolfo Alchourron, conducting an orchestra, and Rodolfo Mederos, in bandoneon.

 Publication Date: 29/11/2019

 We want to reward readers who have transformed us into the most growing Argentinean interests and en...